 Before an Interview:

-Additional Tips to Make Your Application Experience Pleasurable:
+Additional Tips to Make Your Call Center Application Experience Fun:

 Start Furthest from your house and move closer to your house bit by bit.